FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

 1. After opening the programme, click on ‘HMI_1[ktp700 Basic PN]’ in the project tree, and then click on ‘Online’→‘Simulation’→‘Start’ in the menu bar.
 Click ‘Online’→‘Simulation’→‘Start’ in the menu bar.
 Wait for the software to compile and simulate.

-2. The function after emulation is the same as the content of the Velcro screen (CC-link).
+2. The function after emulation is the same as the content of the Velcro screen (CC-Link IEF Basic).
 You can refer to the above content to set up.

 .. image:: custom_protocol_slave/042.png
    :width: 6in